TRO

 Robin: The person that I spoke to did not like that comment or question or confrontation because they're hiding.

 Robin: Strangely enough, not true.
 This freaks me out to say it.
 I believed exactly what you just said.
 Okay.
 This is a mind boggling truth that has only hit me this season.
 The issue is proprietary firmware stops us from breaking rules with emissions.
 It's one of the things that we cannot access and change.
 We can, of course, we have to be willing to risk it.
-We have to be willing to.
-Tamper with our hardware, which is allowable somewhere.
-There's like a state to state border of mindsets where we're allowed to hack in through third party systems, but the companies that manufacture the bikes will not advocate them.
-And if we mess it up, we're S O L
+We have to be willing to tamper with our hardware, which is allowable.
+Somewhere there's like a state to state border of mindsets where we're allowed to hack in through third-party systems, but the companies that manufacture the bikes will not advocate them.
+Right.
+And if we mess it up, we're SOL.
+Yeah.

-Robin: Yeah, that's it.
+Robin: Yeah.
+That's it.
 The reason that they are doing this more and more is not necessarily to protect us from ourselves.
-It's to.
-Enforce the protocols that were put in place to make sure the bikes are up to government spec, whatever, something like that.
-Now, I will admit that my response is only 50 percent true.
-The other 50 percent is, well, if we're going to do that, let's go ahead and screw their wallet and force them to come in and pay 50 bucks for the 15 minutes of the hour that they paid for it to get this thing reset.
-That is a trashcan discussion right there.
+It's to enforce the protocols that were put in place to make sure the bikes are up to government spec, whatever, something like that.
+Now, I will admit that my response is only 50% true.
+The other 50% is, well, if we're going to do that, let's go ahead and screw their wallet and force them to come in and pay 50 bucks for the 15 minutes of the hour that they paid for to get this thing reset, that is a trashcan discussion right there.

-Brian: Yeah, there's no emissions based reason to force people into a dealer to reset an oil change light.
-That's a man.
-There are a lot of systems that you do need to lock people out of or their own safety for emissions.
-Although that's oftentimes used as an excuse to keep things proprietary regarding your future revenue stream, you know, that resetting the light solutions will appear, you know, like for BMW solutions appeared as soon as they started doing that.
-You know, you can reset your own lights and everything, but, and that's a whole nother rant, like I'm not, I, I, I'm never, I would never take my bike to a dealer because I do better work.
-I take the time, not that I'm smarter, although I probably am.
-It's, it's more that I care.
+Brian: Yeah.
+There's no emissions-based reason to force people into a dealer to reset an oil change light.
+That's, there are a lot of systems that you do need to lock people out of for their own safety for emissions.
+Although that's oftentimes used as an excuse to keep things proprietary.
+Regarding your future revenue stream, you know, with that resetting the light, solutions will appear.
+You know, like for BMW, solutions appeared as soon as they started doing that.
+You know, you can reset your own lights and everything, but, and that's a whole nother rant.
+Like I'm not, I'm never, I would never take my bike to a dealer because I do better work.
+I take the time.
+Not that I'm smarter, although I probably am.
+It's more that I care.
 It's my ass on the line.

 Robin: I will say it depends on the mechanic.
-There are people like us who've said, you know what, screw this.
+There are people like us who've said, you know what?
+Screw this.
 I'm going to go through the training and I'm going to become a mechanic so I can protect people from bad mechanics.
+Yeah.
 You know, like shout out to MotorWorks Chicago.
 They seem to be the good guys.
 They are the good guys.
 Yeah.
-I know one of his mechanics from Chive and moto Chicago vintage motorcyclists.
-When I explained to him what I was trying to learn about a particular bike, he held a stare on me, he was listening to my words.
+I know one of his mechanics from Chive and Moto, Chicago vintage motorcyclists.
+When I explained to him what I was trying to learn about a particular bike, he held a stare on me.
+He was listening to my words.
 He was there to socialize and hang out.
 This is a professional mechanic.
-And he responded with.
-Patience.
+And he responded with patience.
 He responded like an adult.
 Well, you need to think through this logically.
-Here's that step.
+Here is that step.
 Here's this component.
 Here's this spin.
 And you need to look for this situation at this point in the way those pieces go together.
-And it was inspiring to hear a guy who takes a paycheck to do things, right.
+And it was inspiring to hear a guy who takes a paycheck to do things right.
 He's worth your time.
 That's somebody who needs to be on the podcast.
-If I can get them, Johnny chef is fielded enough of my questions that I'm not sure he's, he's responding to them anymore.
+If I can get him.
+Yeah.
+Johnny's chef is fielded enough of my questions and I'm not sure he's he's responding to them anymore.

-Brian: We'll look forward to it, to another one.
+Brian: We'll look forward to another one.
 Yeah.
 And that's one thing that touches on something we talked about with Jasmine when we had her on the podcast, however, whenever the hell that was.
-You can find those people.
-You know, like I kind of, I kind of casually dismissed dealerships and, and sorry about that, but you can actually find the people, the people that know what they're doing will gravitate to where there's a population center, where there is enough business to support them.
-And so like Jasmine is, lives in New York city.
-There are places there, there's enough of population around to support a good mechanic that knows what they're doing and a good shop that, that does things.
-Right.
-She basically has the professionals handle everything and it works out, works out.
-Great.
-You know, if you're in rural Wisconsin and you come in on something, that's not like a, you know, not an ATV covered in cow manure, they may know what they're doing.
-They may not, I don't know.
-There's just not enough business in, in motorcycle work to make it work other than a population center.
+You can find those people, you know, like I kind of, I kind of casually dismissed dealerships and I'm sorry about that, but you can actually find the people, the people that know what they're doing will gravitate to where there's a population center where there's enough.
+Business to support them.
+And so like Jasmine is lives in New York city, there are places there.
+There's enough of population around to support a good mechanic that knows what they're doing and a good shop that does things right, she basically has the professionals handle everything.
+And it works out, works out great.
+You know, if you're in rural Wisconsin and you come in on something, that's not like a, you know, not an ATV covered in cow manure, they may know what they're doing, they may not, I don't know.
+There's just not enough business in motorcycle work to make it work other than a population center.
 So yeah, around Chicago, there are some great shops in and around Chicago, New York city, California.
-Well, I I'm tired of talking about California, everybody, you know, that that's kind of part of what's going on there.
+Well, I I'm tired of talking about California, everybody, you know, but that that's kind of part of what's going on there.

 Robin: I think we've got a tidy episode and I think that we should get either a guest or seven guests.